nextguys/lively-next-relaunch/README.md

 ## Deploy

 You will need to run the necessary compilation steps as mentioned above.
 You will not need to run `npm run build`.
 That will be taken care of by CI.
 The pipeline will also make sure that all assets are present in the bundle.
 You will need to trigger the GitHub Action **Enhanced Deployment to GitHub Pages** manually.

+### Use latest `lively.next` version

+At this time, it is necessary to update the hash of the `lively.next` version to use inside of `.github/workflows/custom-deploy.yml` manually.

 ## License